 If you have money to invest, but lack the people or resources to take action on the strategy you implement, a consultant is probably your best choice.

 If you don’t have a lot of money to invest, but you have people to work on the project and execute on the strategies that are critical to your initiatives, then an advisor is a perfect fit.
 An added advantage to using an advisor is the fact that your people become more skilled at pricing and value because they’ve been shown how to think through the process and think differently about pricing.

 This is where we get to provide our best work – teaching your team to fish so they can feed themselves and your organization for life!

-For a closer look at the differences between hiring a consultant and hiring an advisor, take a look and a complete breakdown of how we see the differences between a consultant and advisor and a coach, read our recent article: Pricing Consultant vs. Pricing Advisor – What’s the Difference?
+For a closer look at the differences between hiring a consultant and hiring an advisor, take a look at a complete breakdown of how we see the differences in our article: Pricing Consultant vs. Pricing Advisor – What’s the Difference?